 One in 68 children (1 in 42 boys and 1 in 189 girls) are diagnosed with autism according to the CDC and Autism Speaks, and the incidence rate has been getting higher and is expected to continue its rise.

-We believe there are not enough practitioners to provide the interventional help these children need.
+We believe there are not enough practitioners to provide the intervention and help these children and families need.
 Even fewer practitioners are available when children get older.
-As such, we have a dual-focused mission for education and training in autism and developmental disabilities
+As such, we have a dual-focused mission for education and training in autism and other developmental and mental health challenges.